dmlacerte/food-app-backend/README.md

 # Save Your Food Backend

 **Project Description**<br />
-The backend for both the web and mobile versions of the Save Your Food, a food sustainability application.
+The backend for both the web and mobile versions of Save Your Food, a food sustainability application.
 With this app, you can keep a virtual copy of your pantry, track expiration dates, and create grocery lists and meal plans to help with reducing food waste.

 **Link to Deployed API**<br />
 Live version deployed to Heroku at: https://immense-brushlands-47117.herokuapp.com/